ylbian/slides/RobotX_Docker/RobotX_Docker.md

 --

+### Agenda

+  * Why Docker?

+  * What is Docker?

+  * Using Docker for automation

+--

 ### Automation problems

   * Compute instance on [OpenStack][OpenStack] became very slow after a period of time

-  * Automation test run will breakdown if there any network issue when running distributed
+  * Automation test run will breakdown if there is any network issue when running distributed

   * [TCMS][TCMS] is slow, read/write operation in [TCMS][TCMS] waste lots of time